NaimAyat/UCLA_CS118/Reading1.md

 * HTTP uses TCP as its underlying transport protocol
 * HTTP client first initiates a TCP connection with the server.
 Once the connection is established, the browser and the server processes access TCP through their socket interfaces
 #### 2.2.2 Non-Persistent and Persistent Connections
+* App developer must choose
 * Non-persistent: each request/response pair is sent over a separate TCP connection
 * Persistent: all the requests and their corresponding responses are sent over the same TCP connection
 ##### HTTP with Non-Persistent Connections
+* Assume we try to access `http://www.someSchool.edu/someDepartment/home.index`
+  1. HTTP client initiates a TCP connection to the server `www.someSchool.edu` on port 80.
+There will be a socket at the client and a socket on the server
+  2. The HTTP client sends an HTTP request message to the server via its socket.
+The request message includes the path name `/someDepartment/home.index`
+  3. The HTTP server process receives the request message via its socket, retrieves the object `/someDepartment/home.index` from its storage (RAM or disk), encapsulates the object in an HTTP response message, and sends the response message to the client via its socket
+  4. The HTTP server process tells TCP to close the TCP connection
+  5. The HTTP client receives the response message.
+The TCP connection terminates.
+The message indicates that the encapsulated object is an HTML file.
+The client extracts the file from the response message, examines the HTML file, and finds referenes to other objects on the page (ex.
+JPEGs or Java applets)
+  6. The first four steps are repeated for each referenced object on the page